 Within two years of becoming public, landscaped gardens, picnic areas, and a fancy-pants city streetcar line were established in 1890.
 Visits to the park increased as advances in public access and amenities rolled out just before the turn of the century.

-It wasn’t until 1905 (17 years after it first opened) when the feds formally granted sole ownership of the acreage to Tacoma, and Point Defiance Park was born.
+It wasn’t until 1905 (17 years after it first opened) when the feds formally granted sole ownership of the acreage to Tacoma by transferring the land title, and Point Defiance Park was born.

 While the list of things to see and do at Point Defiance began shaping up long before 1905, the bulk of early development there honed in on the peninsula’s southeast corner for the destination’s Pearl Street gateway.